 Important precious gemstones used in Mughal jewelry

-Polki stones are white colored uncut diamonds with matte finish.
-Kundan is one of North Indian specialised methods of setting gemstones in gold jewelry.
-Enamelling is a time-consuming process which produces a stunning floral finish on both sides of a jewelry-piece.
-Birds, flowers and paisley are the most common designs used in this jewelry technique.
-In India, the enamelling process is known as meenakari and stone-setting is called jadau.
+Polki stones are white colored uncut diamonds with a matte finish.
+Kundan is one of North Indian specialized methods of setting gemstones in gold jewelry.
+Enameling is a time-consuming process that produces a stunning floral finish on both sides of a jewelry-piece.
+Birds, flowers, and paisley are the most common designs used in this jewelry technique.
+In India, the enameling process is known as meenakari and stone-setting is called jadau.
 Other unique forms of Mughal craftsmanship include filigree (threads or beads of gold) and thewa (gold patterns fused onto melted glass).

 Turban Ornaments and Head Jewelry

 The Mughal emperors wore silk turbans sequined with decorative, drooping feather-like ornaments.
-These turban ornaments are cast in enamelled gold and are augmented with precious gemstones and pearls.
+These turban ornaments are cast in enameled gold and are augmented with precious gemstones and pearls.

 Empresses, as well, wore feather-like ornaments on their wide silk crowns.
 In their palaces, the royal ladies wore dainty head jewelry that hung downwards on one side of their foreheads.
 Such head jewelry was made of either gold or silver and decorated with precious gemstones and quality beads.